FairwindsOps/insights-docs/docs/configure/policy/rules.md

 You can also create a Jira or GitHub issue from an action item.
 Note that only one ticket will be created per action item.

-The `createTicket` funciton takes three arguments:
+The `createTicket` function takes three arguments:
 * integration - either `GitHub` or `Jira`
 * project - your GitHub repo name, or your Jira project ID
 * labels - a list of labels to put on the ticket